fluent/website/doc/_sources/overview.txt

     |         |  (transactional)
     +---------+

-When a event is reached to a fluent server, it is appended to a top buffer chunk.
+When a event is reached to a fluentd, it is appended to a top buffer chunk.
 This operation never blocks even if next server is down.

 When size of the the top chunk exceeds limit or timer is expired, new empty chunk is pushed.
 And another thread get the bottom chunk and forward it to the next server (or send to a storage server).
 If it succeeded, the chunk is removed.
 Otherwise the thread leaves the chunk in the queue and retries to send it later.